ViennaTools/ViennaPS/docs/process/index.md

 void enableRandomSeeds()
 void disableRandomSeeds()
 ```
 Toggle the option to enable or disable random seeds.
-When random seeds are enabled, the random number generator is seeded with a random value, making the results generally not perectly reproducible.
+When random seeds are enabled, the random number generator is seeded with a random value, making the results generally not perfectly reproducible.
 Per default, random seeds are enabled.

 ---
 ### Set the integration scheme